csommerl/js_101/small_problems/small_problems_notes.md

   - how will the data be represented in converting input to output?
 4. **Algorithm**
   - what steps are needed to convert input to output?
+  - given the data structures (input, output, conversion), are there special methods for these steps?
+For example, help to avoid conditions & loops?
 5. **Code**
   - implement the algorithm